cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 for ``pgi/18.4``, foo gets unloaded, but after the compiler swap, it tries to reload ``foo/2.4``.
 As there is no build of ``foo/2.4`` for ``pgi/18.4`` (and thus no modulefile in the current modulepath), the module is not found and is unable to be loaded.
-As in the Homebrewed-flavors case, the compiler is switched but foo is left unloaded (with an appropriate warning to that effect).
+As in the :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` case, the compiler is switched but foo is left unloaded (with an appropriate warning to that effect).

-This same issue prevents the automatic module handling feature as currently implemented from being very useful with the Modulerc-based.
+This same issue prevents the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature as currently implemented from being very useful with the :ref:`Modulerc-based <Modulerc-based_strategy>`.
 Basically, whenever you have a module loaded that depends on another module, switching out the module depended upon will fail to reload the other module.
 This is true even in less pathological cases, like: